ffhibnese/ffhibnese.github.io/index.md

 </table>
 <h2>Biography</h2>
 <p>
-	I am a third-year PhD student in the ITML lab in the SIGS, Tsinghua University, where I am fortunate to be supervised by Prof.<a href="https://www.sigs.tsinghua.edu.cn/xst/list.htm">Shu-Tao Xia</a>.
+	I am a third-year Ph.D. student in the ITML lab in the SIGS, Tsinghua University, where I am fortunate to be supervised by Prof.<a href="https://www.sigs.tsinghua.edu.cn/xst/list.htm">Shu-Tao Xia</a>.
 I also work closely with Prof.<a href="https://binchen2021.github.io">Bin-Chen</a>.
 I received my B.S. degree in Computer Science and Technology from Harbin Institute of Technology, Shenzhen, in 2023.
 And I enjoy playing basketball and doing some workouts in my spare time!
 </p>
 <p>